-When compared to the single-split system, a VRF/VRV system reduces installation cost by about 30%.
-A VRF/VRV system also provides reduction in copper tubing and wiring costs.
+When compared to the single-split system, a VRF/VRV system reduces installation costs by about 30%.
+A VRF/VRV system also provides a reduction in copper tubing and wiring costs.
 Additionally, energy sub-metering with VRF/VRV systems is relatively simple and inexpensive; this is a very important feature in multi-tenant buildings if energy costs are charged explicitly to each tenant.
 VRF/VRV provides an alternative

 and realistic choice to traditional central systems.
 It captures many of the features of chilled water systems, while incorporating the simplicity of direct exchange (DX) systems.